For the detection of the SARS-CoV-2 variants with the VUI-21APR-01 and VUI-21APR-03 (India)

 Document

-Propargyl-PEG9-bromide consists of a propargyl group and a bromide group.
-The propargyl group reacts with azide compounds in copper catalyzed Click Chemistry reactions.
-The bromide (Br)can be used as a leaving group for nucleophilic substitution reactions.
-The 9-unit PEG spacer improves the hydrophilicity of the molecule.
+Propargyl-PEG1-t-butyl ester has a propargyl group and a t-butyl protected carboxyl group.
+The propargyl group can participate in copper catalyzed azide-alkyne Click Chemistry to form a stable triazole linkage.
+The t-butyl protected carboxyl group can be deprotected under acidic conditions.
 Reagent grade, for research purpose.
 Please contact us for GMP-grade inquiries.